mikelovesrobots/unity3d-trigger-action-pattern/README.md

 OnceAction
 ----------
-Utility action that will call another action, but just once, then it silently ignores all action calls.
+Utility action that will call another action, but just once, then silently ignore all future action calls.

 PlaySoundAction
 ---------------